rothsandro/eleventy-notes/Notes/Callouts.md

 ## Changing the title

-By default, the callout title is automatically set to match the callout type.
-However, you can customize this title to better suit your content.
+By default, the callout title matches the callout type.
+You can customize this title:

-To change the title, simply add your desired text after the callout type:

 ```md
 > [!info] Custom Title Here